Check out the new videos and art I’m creating at my Patreon page!

-I know it’s often hard to organize a babysitter, and if it’s not possible, I don’t want this to keep parents from coming.
-But it’s hard for kids to sit still for an hour and I think for both parties, the show will be more enjoyable if the kids are elsewhere.
+I know it’s often hard to organize a babysitter, and if it’s not possible, then by all means, bring your kids.
+But it’s hard sometimes for kids to sit still for an hour and I think for both parties, the show will be more enjoyable if the kids are elsewhere.
 If there’s a lot of parents with kids and the show isn’t too late, how about having some activities for the kids in another room in the house?

 Invite a bunch of your friends!

 When you decide to host, (yeah!)
 I’ll provide you with some text that you’ll need for your invitations.
 It’s important to let your guests know the following, “This is a donation-based concert” Guests should know that they should come prepared to make a donation towards the artist at the end of the show.
 There’s no suggested donation to be able to keep it open.
 People should feel moved in the moment to donate without expectations.
 If you have a friend who doesn’t currently have a lot to donate, but loves music, they should be there too.
 Lets get that house packed out and get the music buzz going!

 Sometimes there are hosts who would prefer to pay the musicians and not ask for donations.
 If this is you, just contact me and I can tell you my prices.

 It’s up to you if you want to have a pot luck, BYOB, or if you want to provide snacks.
 You do it in your style and in your way.